swillrich5/jobhuntpro/README.md

 # Job Hunt Pro

 Job Hunt Pro is an application that allows users to enter, update, and track their job applications while searching for a new job.
+It's still under construction, but major portions of it are functional.

-## Deployed Appliction
+## Deployed Application
 Coming Soon!

 ## GitHub